Fast-Vollib: A Fast Implied Volatility Library for Python with PyTorch, JAX, and CUDA Fused-Kernel Backends: Introduction

 \section{Introduction}

-Implied volatility (IV) is the inverse of the Black-Scholes pricing map: it is the unique $\sigma$ that equates a model price to an observed market price, and it is the universal language in which financial options are quoted, hedged, and risk-managed~\citep{black1973pricing,merton1973theory,black1976pricing}.
-Computing IV is a per-quote root-finding problem that, in modern workloads, must be performed on millions of contracts---entire option chains across strikes, maturities, and time---and increasingly inside differentiable pipelines for calibration, deep hedging, and neural surface construction~\citep{buehler2019deep,horvath2021deep}.
+Succinctly, implied volatility (IV) is the inverse of the Black-Scholes pricing map: it is the unique $\sigma$ that equates a model price to an observed market price, and it is the universal language in which financial options are quoted, hedged, and risk-managed~\citep{black1973pricing,merton1973theory,black1976pricing}.
+Computing IV is a per-quote root-finding problem that, in modern workloads, must be performed on millions of contracts -- entire option chains across strikes, maturities, and time -- and increasingly inside differentiable pipelines for calibration, deep hedging, and neural surface construction~\citep{buehler2019deep,horvath2021deep}.

-The two standard numerical approaches are (i) Newton- or Halley-style iteration from a Brenner--Subrahmanyam-type initial guess~\citep{manaster1982iterative,brenner1988new,corrado1996efficient}, which is simple but loses digits near the wings; and (ii) Peter J\"{a}ckel's seminal ``Let's Be Rational'' (LBR) algorithm~\citep{jackel2015let}, which combines a four-region rational initial guess with a Householder(3) iteration in a normalised Black coordinate system and reaches machine precision in essentially two iterations.
-The reference LBR implementation is a scalar C library; the widely used Python wrappers---\pv~\citep{pyvollib} wraps the scalar C extension, and \pvv~\citep{pyvollibvectorized} adds a Numba-accelerated vectorization layer for batch inputs---but both remain CPU-only.
+The two standard numerical approaches are (i) Newton- or Halley-style iteration from a Brenner-Subrahmanyam-type initial guess~\citep{manaster1982iterative, brenner1988new,corrado1996efficient}, which is simple but loses digits near the wings; and (ii) Peter J\"{a}ckel's seminal ``Let's Be Rational'' (LBR) algorithm~\citep{jackel2015let}, which combines a four-region rational initial guess with a Householder(3) iteration in a normalised Black coordinate system and reaches machine precision in essentially two iterations.
+The reference LBR implementation is a scalar C library; the widely used Python wrappers -- \pv~\citep{pyvollib} and \pvv~\citep{pyvollibvectorized} -- delegate to that extension, remain CPU-only and/or provide acceleration via \texttt{numba}.

 \fv\ provides a modern, multi-backend implementation of these primitives in pure Python with optional PyTorch and JAX acceleration, plus an experimental GPU-fused J\"{a}ckel solver.
-The library is designed as (i) a practical batched IV computation tool for ML/AI quant pipelines, and (ii) a \pv-compatible drop-in for existing Python codebases.
-This note serves as a concise, citable reference for the library and summarises its public API, implementation structure, and available resources.
+The library is meant as a (i) practical batched IV computation tool for ML/AI quant pipelines, and (ii) a \pv-compatible drop-in for existing Python codebases.

+The present note serves as a concise, citable reference for the library and summarises the public API, implementation structure, and available resources.